 Palaeo at ILLUM Rooftop serves delicious egg wrap and strawberry smoothie to kids’ tastes.

 Christiansborg Palace was our last stop for the day.

-Located on the Slotsholmen island, the palace houses the Supreme Court, the Ministry of State and the Danish Parliament Folketinget.
-We could only visit the Parliament due to the time constraints.
+Located on the Slotsholmen island, the palace houses the Supreme Court, the Ministry of State, and the Danish Parliament Folketinget.
+We could only visit the Parliament due to time constraints.

 The parts of the palace can be closed due to official functions and thus, opening hours differ accordingly.
 Visit the official website of Christiansborg for tickets and timings details.